neozhu/face-extraction-api/README.md

 - Selects the face with the highest confidence.
 - Expands the detected face region by 20%.
 - Returns the cropped image as a downloadable attachment.
+- **Minio Integration**: Two additional endpoints allow uploading the extracted face (or the original image with the cropped face) directly to a Minio storage server.

 ## Example